astraaxd/Skivi/README.md

 Once the APK is downloaded you need to open your files, go to downloads, and double click the Cx File Explorer APK.
 If everything is done correctly it should open a window asking to install the app, just click install.
 If it says it's not supported, Skivi will not work on your device.

+WARNING: On ChromeOS 100ish and above, the following list will delete all APKs:

+Restarting the device
+Clearing the notifications (?)
+Cancelling an APK install

 ## Step 3: VPN Time Baby